Richy-Z/luvit-batteries/docs/string-extensions.md

 ###  `string.random(length, charset?)`

-Generates a random string of length using the given charset (or alphanumerics by default).
+Generates a random string that is `length` characters long, using the given charset (or alphanumerics by default, if `charset` is omitted.)

 ```lua
 print(string.random(10)) -- e.g. "aZ7qT19BcP"